ParallelCoinTeam/parallelcoin/pkg/chain/wire/README.md

 	// raw payload, and a possible error. msg, rawPayload, err := wire.ReadMessage(conn, pver, btcnet) if err != nil {
+		log.ERROR(err)
 // Log and handle the error
 	}
 ```